 There currently is no secondary market for the notes.
+Although the Underwriter has advised that it may from time to time make a market in the notes, the Underwriter is under no obligation to do so, a market may fail to develop despite some degree of market-making activities and the Underwriter may discontinue market-making activities at any time without prior notice.
 There are no assurances that any market will develop or, if it does develop, how long it will last.
 The Issuer does not intend to list the notes on any exchange, including any exchange in either Europe or the United States.